Government of Canada: Terminology

 Under Canada's Westminster-style parliamentary democracy, the terms government and Government of Canada refer specifically to the prime minister, Cabinet, and other members of the governing party inside the House of Commons, but typically includes the federal public service and federal departments and agencies when used elsewhere.
 This differs from the United States, where the executive branch is referred to as an administration and the federal government encompasses executive, legislative, and judicial powers, similar to the Canadian Crown.

 In popular usage Canadians (especially under American influence) may refer to "the government" when speaking about the entire state, including not only executive but also the legislative and judicial branches and the civil service.
-More formally these would be referred the as the Crown or the Crown in Right of Canada.
+More formally these would be referred to as the Crown or the Crown in Right of Canada.
 It is also common but erroneous to refer to "the Government of Canada" when speaking of all governmental bodies in Canada: Canada is a highly decentralized federation and the ten provincial and three territorial governments are very much separate from and act independently of the Canadian federal (central) government.

 In press releases issued by federal departments, the government has sometimes been referred to as the current prime minister's government (e.g. the Trudeau Government).
 This terminology has been commonly employed in the media.
 In late 2010, an informal instruction from the Office of the Prime Minister urged government departments to consistently use, in all department communications, such phrasing (i.e., Harper Government, at the time), in place of Government of Canada.
 The same Cabinet earlier directed its press department to use the phrase Canada's New Government.